murielg/murielg.github.io/_posts/2019-11-13-kotlin_lambda_functions.md

 The two lambdas above take in two `Int` parameters and return an `Int`.
 The second lambda takes advantage of type inference, and can be even shorter.

-If a lambda only takes in 1 parameter, you can shorten it further by usong the reserved `it`  keyword:
+If a lambda only takes in 1 parameter, you can shorten it further by using the reserved `it`  keyword:
 ```kotlin

 val double = { 2 * it }